google/chicago-brick/README.md

 path/to/your/chicago-brick$ npm install
 ```

-Then, to run the server in 1x1 mode with stars module:
+Then, to run the server in 1x1 mode with the gears module:
 ```
-chicago-brick$ ./bin/run_1x1.sh -m stars
+chicago-brick$ ./bin/run_1x1.sh -m gears
 ```

 And open a Chrome window to http://localhost:3000/?config=0,0,1920,1080.
-You should be able to see many stars zooming towards you.
+You should be able to see some gears rotating.
 If you don't see that, try running the `npm install` command again.

-Or, to run the server in 2x2 mode with stars module:
+Or, to run the server in 2x2 mode with the gears module:
 ```
-chicago-brick$ ./bin/run_2x2.sh -m stars
+chicago-brick$ ./bin/run_2x2.sh -m gears
 ```

 And open the client windows like so: